Kahuta: History

 Kahuta was a small incorporated city until the 1970s when KRL was constructed by the Pakistan Army Corps of Engineers under Engineering officer Major-General Zahid Ali Akbar, Director of Project-706.
 During the 1960s and 1970s, Kahuta was inhabited by retired officers of the Pakistan Army.

 In the 1970s, the Ministry of Defence was tasked by Prime Minister Zulfikar Ali Bhutto to search for a remote location for carrying out atomic and weapon-testing experiments for the integrated atomic bomb project in 1976.
 The Uranium Coordination Board (UCB) headed by Ghulam Ishaq Khan financed the reconstruction of the site.
 Major-General Zahid Ali Akbar and later completed the drawings, surveying and measured the area aerially.
 Within the week, the whole site was acquired by the Ministry of Defence, and the army truckloads, heavy engineering vehicles arrived the next day to re-build the site.
 All incoming materials and research equipment were labeled as common items and engineering tools to conceal the true nature of their purpose.
 Scientists and engineers working and living in Kahuta were censored by the senior military officials.
-Soon, the site was classified and abandoned for public with only few allowed to resides.
-The Engineering Research Laboratories (now KRL) was established by Zulfikar Ali Bhutto as a research government national facility under the Ministry of Defence.
+Soon, the site was classified and abandoned with only few allowed to reside.
+The Engineering Research Laboratories (now KRL) was established by Bhutto as a research government national facility under the Ministry of Defence.

-Kahuta is the oldest tehsil of Rawalpindi, before the creation of Pakistan, Hindus and Sikhs also lived here.
-Rajputs and Satti cast people have lived in Kahuta for a long time.
-Awan, Abbasi, Satti, Sheikh, Khatar, Sudhan, Janjuas are other casts living in the region.
-Kahuta is rich in natural beauty.
-It is surrounded by high mountains and forests.

 Geography

-Kahuta is situated in the Himalayan foothills in Rawalpindi District of Pakistan's Punjab Province, approximately 30 km southeast of Pakistan's capital, Islamabad.
+Kahuta is situated in the Himalayan foothills in Rawalpindi District of Punjab Province, approximately 30 km southeast of Pakistan's capital, Islamabad.
 The Panjpeer Rocks are located in Kahuta.

 Demographics

 Population

-As of the 2023 census, Kahuta Tehsil had a population of 237,843.
+As of the 2023 census, Kahuta city had a population of 75,349.